halonsoluis/portfolio/README.md

 <img src="images/fora/1000x1000bb-2.jpg" width="230">
 </p>

-## My contribution
+### My contribution

 I was part of the initial team working on the creation of all the online presence of FORA (Android, iOS, Web, Backend).

 My role, as part of a team of 4 iOS developers, was to create the Minimum Viable Product.
-Our team work and motivation resulted on achieving the goals in record time and retain an important client.
+Our teamwork and motivation resulted in achieving the goals in record time and retain an important client.

-## Links to the project
+### Links to the project

 - [Fora on the Appstore](https://apps.apple.com/es/app/fora/id1160810227)

-# Marvel Characters
+## Marvel Characters

 [Marvel Characters](https://gitlab.com/hugoalonsoluis/marvel-characters) is a take-home project I completed as part of the interview process for an iOS Developer role in Portugal.

 The prototype/design was provided as a [Marvel Prototype](https://marvelapp.com/279b309/screen/10499832).
-The main idea was to present data from the [Marvel API](https://developer.marvel.com).
+The main idea was to present data from the [Marvel API](https://developer.marvel.com/).

 <!-- Portfolio Gallery Grid -->